-Kotor may be the best known destination around the Bay of Kotor, but it’s certainly not the only one.
-Follow the lake’s shore in either direction and you’ll soon find other perfectly pretty villages to visit.
+Kotor may be the best-known destination around the Bay of Kotor, but it’s certainly not the only one.
+Follow the lake’s shore in either direction and you’ll soon find other pretty villages to visit.

-One that we’ve already mentioned is the picturesque town of Perast, that’s full of history and scenery.
-Among its old-fashioned stone houses you’ll come across several palaces, churches and a monastery.
+One we’ve already mentioned is the picturesque town of Perast, which is full of history and lovely scenery.
+Among its old-fashioned stone houses, you’ll come across several palaces, churches, and a monastery.
 Just up from Perast is the village of Risan, where you can see ancient Roman mosaics.

-To the west of Kotor you’ll find the town of Tivat.
-Rather than being draped in history, the focus there is the upscale Porto Montenegro marina and its many luxury yachts.
-There you can dream of the good life and go shopping, before following the coast north to the peaceful Plaža Ponta beach.
+To the west of Kotor, you’ll find the town of Tivat.
+Rather than Tivat being draped in history, its draw is the upscale marina of Porto Montenegro and its many luxury yachts.
+You can dream of the good life and go shopping there before following the coast north to Plaža Ponta, a small and peaceful beach.

-The Adriatic Coast is home to plenty of stunning destinations, one of which is Dubrovnik – just across the border in Croatia.
-While you could easily spend 3 days in Dubrovnik seeing the sights, you can make just a day trip work if you’re pressed for time.
+The Adriatic coast is home to plenty of stunning destinations, including Dubrovnik, which is just across the border in Croatia.
+While you could easily spend 3 days in Dubrovnik seeing the sights, you can make a day trip from Kotor work if you’re pressed for time.

-Begin your visit by passing through the immense fortifications that surround it’s treasured Old Town.
-Once inside you can walk down the Stradun, the beautiful main street which is lined with limestone.
-Passing elegant Venetian buildings, you’ll reach Luza Square with many grand landmarks on it including the Rector’s Palace which is stunning inside and out.
-A short walk away lies the Dubrovnik Cathedral, home to artwork by renowned Croatian and Italian artists.
+Begin your visit by passing through the immense fortifications that surround its treasured Old Town.
+Once inside, you can walk down Stradun, the beautiful main street lined with limestone.
+Passing elegant Venetian buildings, you’ll reach Luža Square and its many grand landmarks – including the Rector’s Palace, which is stunning inside and out.
+A short walk away lies the Dubrovnik Cathedral (also known as the Assumption Cathedral), home to works by renowned Croatian and Italian artists.

-A trip to Dubrovnik isn’t complete without taking to the City Walls for a lap of the impressive defences.
+A trip to Dubrovnik isn’t complete without taking to the City Walls for a lap of the impressive defenses.
 The views of Dubrovnik’s rooftops and the coast are well worth the walk.
-It’s then time to take the Dubrovnik Cable Car to the top of Mount Srdj for the terrific views of Dubrovnik and the surrounding Adriatic islands below.
+It’s then time to take the Dubrovnik Cable Car to the top of Mount Srđ for terrific views of Dubrovnik and the surrounding Adriatic islands below.

 Another fantastic historic destination in a neighboring country is Mostar in Bosnia and Herzegovina.
-This city in the country’s south is one of Bosnia’s most popular tourist destinations thanks to its eye-catching scenery.
+Thanks to its eye-catching scenery, this southern Bosnia city is one of the country’s most popular tourist destinations.

 Visits to Mostar focus on its picturesque Old Town, so start out with a wander through its stone streets.
-You’ll soon enough reach the city’s most famous landmark, the Stari Most bridge which spans the Neretva River.
-It’s from this bridge that brave local men are known to dive into the river below – this is worth seeing if you can.
+You’ll soon enough reach the city’s most famous landmark, Stari Most, a bridge that spans the Neretva River.
+It’s from this bridge that brave locals are known to dive into the river below – this is worth seeing if you can!